Timinator2000/techio-algo-x/10 - your turn/03 - takuzu solver.md

 <BR>

-# Solving Logic Puzzles Logically
+# Solving Logic Puzzles Logically 💯

-Many __Takuzu__ puzzles can be solved without making any guesses.
+I have solved all __Takuzu__ test cases and validators without any backtracking.
 Click [here](solving-with-logic-only) to see my progress toward solving as many logic puzzles as possible, strictly with logic, no guessing.